Top Limitations and Challenges in Selenium & Solution

 - 4.7 7 – It’s a Complete Test Automation Ecosystem

 Automated Regression Testing using Selenium

 Selenium is undoubtedly the most popular and widely used Automated Regression Testing tool in the Test Automation realm.
-However, it has been, from the very beginning, a programmer’s tool.
-Only a good programmer can make use of the tool properly to meet their automation needs.
-Beside that, there is the steep learning curve associated with it.
+However, it has been a programmer’s tool from the very beginning.
+Only a good programmer can use the tool properly to meet their automation needs.
+Besides that, there is a steep learning curve associated with it.

-This becomes the biggest hindrance for its acceptance as the go-to tool for functional QA Testers.
-Also, that’s a major reason why only Big Enterprises rely heavily on Selenium for Test Automation and others opt for Manual Regression Testing.
+This becomes the biggest hindrance to its acceptance as the go-to tool for functional QA Testers.
+Also, that’s a significant reason why only Big Enterprises rely heavily on Selenium for Test Automation, and others opt for Manual Regression Testing.

 In a perfect world, all the QA Testers could perform Automated Regression Testing with Selenium in their toolbox.
-However, due to Selenium’s code-centric approach, the QAs and Functional testers, who understand the functionality better, will not be able to take part in the automated regression testing activity.
-For that reason, companies are bound to invest heavily in recruiting a new team of automation experts, which is not an option for small and medium-sized companies.
+However, due to Selenium’s code-centric approach, the QAs and Functional testers, who understand the functionality better, cannot participate in the automated regression testing activity.
+Therefore, companies are bound to invest heavily in recruiting a new team of automation experts, which is not an option for small and medium-sized companies.

 Try Testsigma Now!